floriankammermann/kubernetes-presentation/README.md

 # Kubernetes Presentation

 A presentation about architecture, setup, usage of https://kubernetes.io/
+The slides are best viewed with https://www.libreoffice.org/

 ## Example